 What are the sources of uncertainty in climate projections?

 Uncertainty about future climate projections comes from several sources.
-Here these sources of uncertainty are broken down into three main categories, a different but similar way to categorise these sources of uncertainty can be found in Foley (2010).
+Here these sources of uncertainty are broken down into three main categories, a different but similar way to categorise1.
 The first source, and one of the largest unknowns, is the future emissions of greenhouse gases and aerosols.
 Since this uncertainty is impossible to quantify mathematically, it is presented as a series of possible emission scenarios or projections.
 These scenarios are then used in GCM simulations to study the impact on climate.

-How is uncertainty address in regional climate modelling?
+How is uncertainty addressed in regional climate modelling?

 Quantifying this uncertainty is done by creating a collection, or ensemble, of climate simulations that sample various parts of the uncertainty described above.
 Emission scenario uncertainty is addressed by running simulations from more than one scenario.
-To quantify the structural uncertainty associated with GCMs an ensemble of many GCMs should be used and similarly for RCMs (or dynamical downscaling) many RCMs should also be used.
+To quantify the structural uncertainty associated with climate models an ensemble of many GCMs or RCMs should be used.
 Ideally these GCMs and RCMs would be independent of each other ensuring they are sampling different parts of the plausible future climate space.
-Once an ensemble sampling these uncertainties has been established there are multiple methods for combining the information to establish a probabilistic future climate change prediction.
-Déqué and Somot (2010) used a technique that weighs a frequency distribution based on model performance.
-Bayesian analysis has also been used in a number of ways (Tebaldi et al., 2004,2005; Buser et al., 2010) and is an area of active research.
+Once an ensemble sampling these uncertainties has been established, there are multiple methods for combining the information to establish a probabilistic future climate change projection.
+Déqué and Somot (2010) used a technique that weighs a frequency distribution based on model performance2.
+Bayesian analysis has also been used in a number of ways (Tebaldi et al., 2004, 2005; Buser et al., 2010) and is an area of active research3, 4, 5.

-Due to the many uncertainties involved in producing climate projections, NARCliM is providing an ensemble of 12 simulations (rather than a single projection).
+Due to the many uncertainties involved in producing climate projections, the 2014 NARCliM projections provide an ensemble of 12 simulations (rather than a single simulation).

 To minimise potential bias from a single model, four GCMs from the World Climate Research Program (WCRP's) Coupled Model Inter-comparison Project phase 3 (CMIP3) suite of models were used.
-CMIP3 modeling informed the IPCC Third Assessment Report (TAR) and Fourth Assessment Report (AR4), and has been used together with CMIP5 modeling to inform the IPCC’s Fifth Assessment Report (AR5).
-The four GCMs (MIROC3.2, ECHAM5, CCCMA3.1 and CSIRO-MK3.0) were selected based on their performance compared to observations for the recent past, independence and ability to span the range of plausible future climates3.
+CMIP3 modelling informed the IPCC Third Assessment Report (TAR) and Fourth Assessment Report (AR4), and has been used together with CMIP5 modelling to inform the IPCC’s Fifth Assessment Report (AR5).
+The four GCMs (MIROC3.2, ECHAM5, CCCMA3.1 and CSIRO-MK3.0) were selected based on their performance compared to observations for the recent past, independence and ability to span the range of plausible future climates8.

 Interpreting Future Climate Projections